-Therefore, in determining the assumptions, the Trustees took account of their assessment of the strength of the Employer's covenant, and in particular its likely ability to pay additional contributions in the future if future experience proves to be less favourable than the assumptions.
-They also took into account the additional support provided by the parent company guarantees provided by other entities in the Lazard group, including that provided by Lazard Group LLC (the ultimate parent company of the Employer) following discussions as part of this valuation.
+Therefore, in determining the assumptions, the Trustees took account of their assessment of the strength of the Employer's covenant, and in particular its likely ability to pay additional contributions in the future if future experience proves to be less favourable than assumed.
+They also took into account the additional support provided by the parent company guarantees provided by other entities in the Lazard group, including that provided by Lazard Group LLC.